 If you thin, try to keep notes on your efforts.
 Come harvest time, this might help you to better determine if your efforts were worthwhile.

-Keith Reed is the Horticulture Educator in the Payne County Extension OSU Extension office.
-You can contact him via email at email@example.com, call 405-747-8320, or stop by the Payne County Extension Office at 315 W. 6th in Stillwater.
+For more information on this or any other horticultural topic, you can contact Keith Reed, the Horticulturist in the Payne County Extension office.
+Keith can be reached via email at firstname.lastname@example.org, phone at 405-747-8320, or in person at the Payne County Extension office, located at 315 W. 6th in Stillwater.

 Oklahoma State University does not discriminate on the basis of race, color, national origin, genetic information, sex, age, sexual orientation, gender identity, religion, disability, or status as a veteran in any of its policies.
 See Legal Page for more info.